-Because international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
-SIS Tokyo, as well, does not set a fixed application deadline.
-The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school information session and fill out an advance registration form.
+Since international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
+SIS, as well, does not set a fixed application deadline.
+The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school visit and fill out an advance registration form.

 Yes.
 Starting with your second child, a 20% discount is applied to their tuition fees.